Plan a production UCP installationEstimated reading time: 3 minutes

 - Configure your load balancer to expose UCP or DTR on a port other than 443.

 You can customize UCP to use certificates signed by an external Certificate Authority.
-When using your own certificates, take in consideration that you need to have a certificate bundle that has:
+When using your own certificates, you need to have a certificate bundle that has:

 - A ca.pem file with the root CA public certificate,